AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 5. Automated lesion detection

 Lesions are irregularities in radiological images that could indicate a problem.
-AI and machine learning algorithms are now being used to detect lesions faster and more accurately.
+AI and machine learning algorithms are now being utilized to detect lesions more quickly and accurately.

-With automated lesion detection powered by AI systems such as deep learning networks, medical professionals are able to detect lesions from radiology scans earlier which leads to improved diagnostic accuracy and early intervention for patients in need of treatment options sooner rather than later.
+With automated lesion detection powered by AI systems, such as deep learning networks, medical professionals can detect lesions from radiology scans earlier, leading to improved diagnostic accuracy and early intervention for patients in need of treatment options sooner rather than later.

 6. Lung cancer screening